jing1tian/franky/README.md

 Although Python does not provide real-time guarantees, franky strives to maintain as much real-time control as possible.
 Motions can be preempted at any moment, prompting franky to re-plan trajectories on the fly.
-To handle unforeseen situations—such as unexpected contact with the environment — franky includes a reaction system that allows to update motion commands dynamically.
+To handle unforeseen situations—such as unexpected contact with the environment — franky includes a reaction system that allows for updating motion commands dynamically.
 Furthermore, most non-real-time functionality of [libfranka](https://frankaemika.github.io/docs/libfranka.html), such as Gripper control is made directly available in Python.